jjones4/MyNIX/README.md

 1. Keep the code simpler to support security and ease of reading/writing the code, even if efficiency is decreased.
 2. Write maintainable code.
 3. Code with the future in mind (new hardware, ease of adapting new features, etc.).
-4. Keep portability at the forefront of the project.
+4. Keep portability as a high priority.

 The project incorporates educational code from MINIX 1, Andrew S. Tanenbaum.